CESKA KOMORA ODHADCU MAJETKU (CKOM)

 Education.
 The Chamber pays exceptional attention to the education of its members.
-'Continual professional education of CCA members' has been introduced by CCA in 2004 in succession to the education system MER-Minimum Educational Requirements (TEGoVA).
+'Continuing Professional Development of CCA members' has been introduced by CCA in 2004 in accordance with the education system MER-Minimum Educational Requirements (TEGoVA).

 The professional seminars and conferences are focussed on current problems in the area of the market valuation of the property.
 There is intensive cooperation with The Institute of Property Valuation- Economic University of Prague in the majority of the education projects.